 Why Is Employee Retention Important?

-Employee retention is important because turnover is costly.
-If your top talent moves on to pastures new you not only lose their skill set, but you also incur disruption, a loss of productivity and the expense of replacing them with someone new.
+Employee retention is an important business goal because turnover is costly.
+If your top talent moves on to pastures new you not only lose their skill set, but you also incur disruption, a loss of productivity, and the expense of replacing them with someone new.